1914 United States Senate election in Pennsylvania

 Theodore Roosevelt endorses Pinchot, running for U.S. Senate on Progressive ticket in Pennsylvania 1914.

 The 1914 United States Senate election in Pennsylvania was held on November 3, 1914.
 Incumbent Republican U.S. Senator Boies Penrose won re-election against Gifford Pinchot and A. Mitchell Palmer.

+This is the first Class III senate election in Pennsylvanian history in which all voters chose the Senate seats.
+Prior Senate seats were chosen by the Pennsylvania House of Representatives.